-To be able to evaluate NavTap on a long term autonomous basis, we have gone beyond the text-entry task, and created a full prototype system with a simple set of applications (the ones the users revealed as essential and mostly used, in our preliminary studies).
+To be able to evaluate NavTap on a long term basis, we have gone beyond the text-entry task, and created a full prototype system with a simple set of applications (the ones the users revealed as essential and mostly used, in our preliminary studies).
 This set included contact management, messages, call management, alarm, calculator, notifications (e.g., battery), date and time.
 All the menu navigation and event reception (messages, calls) mechanisms were redesigned to match the absence of visual feedback and presence of auditory one (text-to-speech).
-Text-entry was achieved resorting to NavTap with the aforementioned layout.
+Text-entry was achieved resorting to NavTap using the keys '2','4','6' and '8' to navigate and key '5' to input a space (or punctuation if pressed more than once).
+Characters and punctuation acceptance were timeout-based.
+Key '7' erased the last character.